 Once you have established an eating area for the puppy, put the food down and allow the pup to eat freely.
 You can check on the bowl and look for signs that she has eaten.
 Young puppies should be eating at least every 6-8 hours.
 If they are not, it’s time to see the vet and ensure that there is no underlying cause for anorexia.

-Introducing treats and limiting to just one or two types is a good idea at this time as swell.
+Introducing treats and limiting them to just one or two types is a good idea at this time as well.
 Training with treats is an excellent way to establish good behavior and routines for your new puppy.
-The treats should be small and soft so they can easily be eaten and you have plenty on hand that don’t replace an actual meal in terms of calories.
+The treats should be small and soft so they can easily be eaten and you have plenty on hand that doesn’t replace an actual meal in terms of calories.

 2. Digestive upset and obstruction

 Puppies can and will eat indiscriminately.
 She may eat anything you give her.
 Unfortunately, new puppy owners will give puppies snacks and treats that are not recommended, causing digestive upset including vomiting and diarrhea.
 Puppies are also curious and may eat inanimate objects around the house.

 It’s important to control what you feed your new puppy and also ensure a safe environment for her to explore so she doesn’t randomly eat your sock or shoes.
 These can and do lead to an intestinal obstruction, which typically requires surgical intervention to remove.
 The above are avoidable costly mistakes when the right environment is established for success at home with your new puppy.

 Puppies have a very naïve immune system.
 Their mother’s antibodies that they obtained while nursing have begun to break down, and their own immune system needs time to begin producing its own antibodies against common viral infections.